ackintosh/ganesha/youtube/episode1/episode-1.md

     ->build();
 ```

+> All right, the adapter is how Ganesha persists its state.
+Here I'm using Redis.
+Ganesha supports multiple storage adapters — Redis and Memcached are the ones I'd recommend."

-> "All right, let me walk through the options:
+> "let me walk through the options:
 >
 > - `failureCountThreshold(3)` — the circuit trips after 3 consecutive failures
 > - `intervalToHalfOpen(10)` — 10 seconds after tripping, Ganesha allows one trial request through
 >
-> Cool.
-The adapter is how Ganesha persists its state.
-Here I'm using Redis.
-Ganesha supports multiple storage adapters — Redis and Memcached are the ones I'd recommend."

 ---

 ## Scene 3 — The basic API: `isAvailable()`, `success()`, `failure()`